 – in Annex B and Groups I and II of Annex C for the year 1989;

 – in Annex E, for the year 1991

+– in Annex F, for the years 2011 to 2013, except that Parties operating under paragraph 1 of Article 5 shall provide such data for 2020 to 2022, but those Parties operating under paragraph 1 of Article 5 to which subparagraphs b and d of paragraph 8qua of Article 5 applies shall provide such data for 2024 to 2026;

-or the best possible estimates of such data where actual data are not available, not later than three months after the date when the provisions set out in the Protocol with regard to the substances in Annexes B, C and E respectively enter into force for that Party.
+or the best possible estimates of such data where actual data are not available, not later than three months after the date when the provisions set out in the Protocol with regard to the substances in Annexes B, C, E and Frespectively enter into force for that Party.

-3. Each Party shall provide to the Secretariat statistical data on its annual production (as defined in paragraph 5 of Article 1) of each of the controlled substances listed in Annexes A, B, C and E and, separately, for each substance,
+3. Each Party shall provide to the Secretariat statistical data on its annual production (as defined in paragraph 5 of Article 1) of each of the controlled substances listed in Annexes A, B, C, E and F and, separately, for each substance,

 – Amounts used for feedstocks,